 Do you think you might have a DVT?
 Call our DVT & LEG HEALTH HOTLINE 833-687-6887

 Thanks to telehealth, it’s possible to diagnose circulatory issues, review diagnostic tests, and monitor the progress of treatment from the comfort of your own home.
 At Vascular Vein Centers, our board-certified vein specialists offer telehealth appointments.
-To schedule a telehealth appointment at the practice in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport, or Rockledge, Florida, call the nearest office today or schedule online by clicking the link at the top of this page.
+To schedule a telehealth appointment at the practice in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport, Florida, call the nearest office today or schedule online by clicking the link at the top of this page.

 Telehealth is the use of telecommunication technologies, such as smartphones, tablets and computers, to provide care when you are not able to be in the same location as your providers.
 If you have a telephone or device with internet access, you already have the tools necessary to schedule a telehealth appointment.
 Telehealth appointments can be scheduled at your convenience and conducted from anywhere.

 At Vascular Vein Centers, our vein specialists use telehealth appointments to:

 If you experience circulatory issues like swollen feet, leg cramps, or slow-healing ulcers, it’s important to identify the underlying cause.
 Without proper diagnosis and treatment, circulatory issues increase the risk of potentially serious complications.

 Sometimes physical observation isn’t enough to diagnose vascular health problems.
 If your provider recommends diagnostic testing like a doppler ultrasound,, they can review the results with you during a telehealth visit.